Click the "Select File" button above, and choose your XMIT file.

 Convert XMIT to another file type

-To convert your XMIT file to another format, you need IBM TSO/E or other System software.
+To convert XMIT Transport files to another format, you need IBM z/OS or other Data software.

 Convert a file to XMIT

-To convert other file formats to the "Mainframe Archive" file type, you need software like IBM TSO/E or a similar tool.
+To convert other file formats to the "Mainframe Archive & Financial Data" file type, you need software like IBM z/OS or a similar tool.

 About XMIT files